 Next, you want to check your smart technology for any kind of connection problems.
 These can feel like your app is crashing and bugging out, but it’s actually struggling to connect to the smart devices you’re attempting to control.

-This can be caused by a Wi-Fi network that is too much traffic, too many signals of the same type—like Bluetooth or ZigBee—are crowding things out, or a smart device has been placed too far away from its hub or the Wi-Fi router.
+This can be caused by a Wi-Fi network or active internet connection that is too much traffic, too many signals of the same type—like Bluetooth or ZigBee—are crowding things out, or a smart device has been placed too far away from its hub or the Wi-Fi router.

 You always want to make sure the other devices are placed in a position where they get optimum signal strength.